jingqing-hu/FuFiHLA/README.md

 It currently supports PacBio HiFi data on six clinically important transplant genes: **HLA-A, -B, -C, -DQA1, -DQB1, -DRB1**.

 ## Highlights
-- **Reference-free**: does *not* depend on a specific version if reference genome for example GRCh38 or CHM13
+- **Reference-free**: does *not* depend on a specific version of reference genome such GRCh38 or CHM13
 - **Improved consensus accuracy** compared to [StarPhase](#) (link TBD)

 **Citation:** TBD